ValPaliy/valticus/content/posts/The Twitter Exodus - A Shift in the Social Media Landscape.md

 ---
-title: The Twitter Exodus - A Shift in the Social Media Landscape
+title: The Twitter Exodus - A Shift in Social Media
 description: What is Twitter Exodus?
 Why are people leaving a once popular social media platform?
 I blaame Elon Musk, and I am not alone.
 published: 2024-11-18
 author: